 - Preheat oven to 350 degrees.

 - Combine flour, baking soda, and salt.

-- In large bowl, beat butter, brown sugar and granulated sugars until creamy, occasionally scraping bowl with rubber spatula.
+- In a large bowl, beat butter, brown sugar, and granulated sugars until creamy, occasionally scraping the bowl with a rubber spatula.

 - Beat in egg and vanilla.

 - Gradually beat in flour mixture just until blended, occasionally scraping bowl.

 - Stir in oats, pecans, and M & M's.

 - Drop dough by tablespoons, 2 inches apart, on an ungreased large cookie sheet.